Skip to main content

 Common Questions

-Yes, we prescribe finasteride when it is the right fit, especially for genetic male pattern hair loss.
+Yes, we prescribe finasteride when it is the right fit, particularly for genetic male pattern hair loss.
 We often find that addressing underlying inflammation or nutrient gaps allows lower doses, or in some cases avoids the medication entirely.
 Finasteride is a 5-alpha reductase inhibitor that lowers DHT (a strong form of testosterone).

 Hair loss evaluation at Fishtown Medicine is delivered through our membership model, which is HSA and FSA eligible.
 The advanced labs we order are typically billed to your PPO insurance, which covers most or all of the cost.
 We are transparent about what insurance does and does not pay for.